 Diabetes is one of the leading causes of cardiovascular-related death in the U.S. and can lead to irreversible changes in vision, kidney function, circulation and the ability to fight infection.
 The Live Well with Diabetes Program focuses on diet and exercise, glucose monitoring, goal setting, sick day guidelines, communicating with family and healthcare providers and making small changes that improve health.
 What participants tell us, is not only are they better able to manage their own diabetes, they feel better and benefit from the support of others who are dealing with the same concerns.

 Time: 7:00 – 8:00pm

-Physicians and pharmacists are encouraged to refer their patients.
-The free workshop is for adults living with diabetes and/or their caregiver or support person.
-Living a Healthy Life with Chronic Conditions books will be available on loan at no cost or participants can purchase a book for $25.
-Pre-registration is required, so for more information or to register please contact Cindy Barry at 860-448-4883.
+Fee: No cost – Living a Healthy Life with Chronic Conditions books will be available on loan at no cost or participants can purchase a book for $25.
+This workshop is for adults living with diabetes and/or their caregiving or support person.